- Return flights to Livingstone

-All rooms and Suites include individually controlled air-conditioning, television, telephone, tea/coffee making facilities and complimentary wi-fi.
+All rooms and Suites include individually controlled air-conditioning, television, telephone, mini-bar, hair dryer, tea/coffee making facilities, in-room safety box and complimentary wi-fi.

-Standard Room: Standard rooms offer either a queen size bed or two single beds and offer views of the golf club or the Zambezi.
+Standard Room: Standard rooms feature a double bed or two single beds and offer views of the golf club or the Zambezi.
 The en suite has a shower only.

-Executive Suite: Executive Suites offer a king size bed, a living area and an en suite bathroom with a bath and separate shower.
+Deluxe Suite: Deluxe Suites feature a king sized bed, a living area and the en suite bathroom offers a Jacuzzi and separate shower.